streamnative/function-mesh-website/docs/install-function-mesh.md

 # Install Function Mesh

-This example shows how to use the `install.sh` command to install Function Mesh on your laptop (Linux or Mac OS), including a local KinD cluster, all the Custom Resource Definitions (CRDs), required service account configuration, and Function Mesh components.
+This example shows how to use the `install.sh` command to install Function Mesh on your laptop (Linux or Mac OS), including a local [kind](https://kind.sigs.k8s.io/) cluster, all the Custom Resource Definitions (CRDs), required service account configuration, and Function Mesh components.

 ```shell
 curl -sSL https://github.com/streamnative/function-mesh/releases/download/v0.1.2/install.sh | bash